Robs Stupid Electric Buggy Page

 You can kinda see the motor, jackshaft, and one of the wheels.

-Most of the stuff went together with no problem, until I got to the front wheels.
+Most of the stuff went together with no problem,

 The forks were spaced too far apart to fit the wheel.
 Arrgghhh.